×

 Why we like it:

 The widescreen is due to Lenovo implementing camera-under-display (CUD) technology.
 This means the webcam is underneath the screen instead of above it.
 It's an interesting feature that allows for a unique design.
-Very few laptops look quite like the Yoga Slim 9i, and it's sure to turn heads.
+Very few laptops look as pretty as the Yoga Slim 9i, and it is sure to turn heads out in public.

 Review: Lenovo Yoga Slim 9i